Divorce Rate by State: 2023 Stats (Highest to Lowest Rankings)

 Besides age, another well-documented factor that leads to a higher divorce rate is education level.
 This also ties into income level as there is a clear correlation between education levels and income levels in the United States.

 Statistics have shown that the less educated individuals have the more likely the marriage will end in a divorce.
 What many people may be surprised by is the difference between education levels being so massive.
-Individuals that did not complete high school tend to get divorced at nearly twice the national average and twice as often as those who have a bachelor’s degree or higher.
+Individuals who did not complete high school tend to get divorced at nearly twice the national average and twice as often as those who have a bachelor’s degree or higher.

 Divorce Rate by EducationDivorce Rate